grscheller/scheller-linux-archive/grok/Java/wordTearing/README.md

 * Most of this code is lifted verbatum from the Java language Specification, Java SE 8 Edition.
 * Eight Threads working indepently on each byte of a word.
-* The threads should not get in each others way unless the underlying java implementation can only work on whole words at a time.
+* The threads should not get in each other's way unless the underlying java implementation can only work on whole words at a time.
 * I suspect the Java 10 compiler is "optimizing" away execution